i18next/i18next-http-backend/README.md

   // the function might return a promise
   // returning falsy will abort the download
   //
-  // If allowMultiLoading is false, lngs and namespaces will have only one element each,
+  // If not used with i18next-multiload-backend-adapter, lngs and namespaces will have only one element each,
-  // If allowMultiLoading is true, lngs and namespaces can have multiple elements
+  // If used with i18next-multiload-backend-adapter, lngs and namespaces can have multiple elements
-  loadPath: '/locales/{{lng}}/{{ns}}.json',

-  // path to post missing resources, or a function
-  // function(lng, namespace) { return customPath; }
-  // the returned path will interpolate lng, ns if provided like giving a static path
-  addPath: '/locales/add/{{lng}}/{{ns}}',

-  // your backend server supports multiloading
+  //   and also your server needs to support multiloading
   //      /locales/resources.json?lng=de+en&ns=ns1+ns2
   //   Adapter is needed to enable MultiLoading https://github.com/i18next/i18next-multiload-backend-adapter
   //   Returned JSON structure in this case is
   //   {
   //    lang : {
   //     namespaceA: {},
   //     namespaceB: {},
   //     ...etc
   //    }
   //   }
-  allowMultiLoading: false, // set loadPath: '/locales/resources.json?lng={{lng}}&ns={{ns}}' to adapt to multiLoading
+  loadPath: '/locales/{{lng}}/{{ns}}.json',

+  // path to post missing resources, or a function
+  // function(lng, namespace) { return customPath; }
+  // the returned path will interpolate lng, ns if provided like giving a static path
+  addPath: '/locales/add/{{lng}}/{{ns}}',

   // parse data after it has been fetched
   // in example use https://www.npmjs.com/package/json5